rust-lang/rfcs/text/3697-declarative-attribute-macros.md

 only match the non-`attr` rules.
 This allows adding `attr` rules to an existing macro without breaking backwards compatibility.

-For simplicity, no special syntax is given to allow an attribute macro to recursively invoke its `attr` rules; to recurse, invoke a non-`attr` rule or another macro.
+An attribute macro may emit code containing another attribute, including one provided by an attribute macro.
+An attribute macro may use this to recursively invoke itself.

 An `attr` rule may be prefixed with `unsafe`.
 Invoking an attribute macro in a way that makes use of a rule declared with `unsafe attr` requires the unsafe